Airflow Summit 2026 is coming August 31 - September 2 in Austin, TX. Register now to secure your spot!

 Building and packaging

 The Java SDK is distributed as a JAR.
-Use any build tool; Gradle is shown here.
+The sections below show how to build a bundle with Gradle or Maven.

 dependencies {